California Spotted Owl (Strix occidentalis occidentalis)

 Conservation

 The U.S. Fish and Wildlife Service’s original decision (In 2003, see below) not to list the owl under the Endangered Species Act was based on the assumption that the owl’s habitat in the Sierra Nevada would be largely protected by the Clinton Administration’s Sierra Nevada Framework, a plan that restricted logging to protect the owl’s habitat.
-Once the Bush Administration’s revisions of the Sierra Nevada Framework were adopted in 2004, promising to triple logging in the Sierra Nevada, the Fish and Wildlife again denied endangered status to the owl while the threats to the owl's survival had increased dramatically thanks to the watering down of the original Framework and its protections.
+However, once the Bush Administration’s revisions of the Sierra Nevada Framework were adopted in 2004, promising to triple logging in the Sierra Nevada, the Fish and Wildlife again denied endangered status to the owl.

 Status

-The Sierra Campaign (Sierra Forest Legacy) and the Center for Biological Diversity filed a petition to list the California Spotted Owl under the Endangered Species Act in April 2000.
-In 2003 the U.S. Fish and Wildlife Service denied that listing, stating that it was warranted but that they were precluded from listing the owl due to administrative restraints.
-A second petition to list was filed in 2004 after the revisions to the Sierra Nevada Framework were adopted and the Fish and Wildlife Service once again denied listing based upon a “warranted but precluded” finding.
+In April of 2000, the Sierra Forest Protection Campaign (now Sierra Forest Legacy) and the Center for Biological Diversity filed the first petition to list the California Spotted Owl under the Endangered Species Act.
+In 2003 the U.S. Fish and Wildlife Service denied that listing, stating there was inconclusive evidence for the owl's decline.
+A second petition to list was filed in 2004 after the revisions to the Sierra Nevada Framework were adopted and the Fish and Wildlife Service once again denied listing.
 The California Spotted owl is consider a “sensitive” species by the Forest Service though this status has done little to stop projects and plans which greatly impact the habitat of the owl and its survivability in the Sierra Nevada.
+Meanwhile, unprecedented levels of clearcutting have since consumed hundreds of thousands of owl habitat in the surrounding industrial timber lands in the Sierra Nevada.

-Currently, the Forest Service is committed to monitor the California spotted owl under the terms of the 2004 Framework Appeal decision that established an adaptive management program incorporating Appendix E, the monitoring program established for the new Framework (2001 and 2004).
+The Forest Service was required to monitor the California spotted owl under the terms of the 2004 Framework Appeal decision that established an adaptive management program incorporating Appendix E, the monitoring program established for the new Framework (2001 and 2004).
 The Region's committments include funding on-going monitoring of the Pacific fisher, American marten, and the California spotted owl.
+The monitoring program, Sierra Nevada Adaptive Monitoring Program (SNAMP) ended in 2015.
+You can read the final reports at this link.

-Monitoring in the Plumas Lassen Study Area now reports owl declines over the last 20 years, and in October 2012, the Sierra Nevada Adaptive Management Program owl research team reported steady declines in the Eldorado Study Area and the Sierra National Forest as well.
-This was despite earlier reports that the owl was not in decline--suggesting that data had been misinterpreted during the period when F&WS was evaluating the owl for potential listing under the Endangered Species Act.
+Monitoring in the Plumas Lassen Study Area reports owl declines over the last 20 years, and in October 2012, the Sierra Nevada Adaptive Management Program owl research team reported steady declines, in the Eldorado Study Area and the Sierra National Forest.
+Population declines appear to be as high as 50 percent in the Eldorado Study Area.
+This is significant new information, since it now appears that data had been misinterpreted, or at the least was too imprecise, when F&WS was evaluating the owl for potential listing under the Endangered Species Act.

 Click here to view a slide show presentation by owl scientist Doug Tempel, documenting the serious decline of the owl in the El Dorado Study Area.